techtown-training/git-github-boot-camp/labs/1.2-basic-git-commands/07-branching.md

 # Creating a Branch

-Create and checkout a new branch:
+Create and check out a new branch:

 ![Git branch](../../img/git-branch.png)

-Add some commits by changing files, adding and committing them, like we did previously.
-You should be able to end up with a log like this:
+Add some commits by changing, adding and committing files, like we did previously.
+You should end up with a log like this:

 ![Git log](../../img/git-log-2.png)